tanmaydebbuger30/Multi-Language-Translator-App/README.md

-# Multi-Language-Translator-App
-A multilingual text translator app using Hugging Face's NLLB model and Gradio for interactive UI.
-Supports translation from English to German, French, Hindi, and more.

 # 🌍 Multi-Language Translator App

 This repository contains a simple and interactive multi-language translation web app built using **Gradio** and **Hugging Face Transformers**.
 It translates English text into various languages using the powerful **NLLB (No Language Left Behind)** model from Facebook AI.